Trump attacks Fox for using ‘worst’ photos of him: ‘Especially the big orange one’

 He followed that by complaining: “Also, they purposely show the absolutely worst pictures of me, especially the big “orange” one with my chin pulled way back.
 They think they are getting away with something, they’re not.
 Just like 2016 all over again…And then they want me to debate!”

-Mr Trump has not yet confirmed whether or not he will participate in the first Republican primary debate to be hosted by Fox News and scheduled for 23 August.
+Later in the week, Mr Trump said he will not participate in the first Republican primary debate to be hosted by Fox News and scheduled for 23 August, also implying that the same would be true of the later debates.

+He argued on Truth Social: “The public knows who I am & what a successful Presidency I had, with Energy Independence, Strong Borders & Military, Biggest EVER Tax & Regulation Cuts, No Inflation, Strongest Economy in History, & much more.
+I WILL THEREFORE NOT BE DOING THE DEBATES!”

 A number of Republicans have argued that the party must choose a new standard-bearer as Mr Trump’s standing with the public at large has only gotten worse since the 2020 election following the Capitol riot and the chaos around him, specifically in connection to his mounting legal problems and the litany of felony charges he faces.